Holy Basil (Tulsi) Essential Oil

 - Nervous System: uplifting for feelings of anxiety and depression

 - Spiritual: helps to balance the chakras and restore emotional balance

 - Scent Profile: Top note with a warm, spicy, and sweet aroma

 - Longevity: The aroma of Holy Basil can last up to 100 hours.

 - Fragrance Classification: Spicy

-- Blends well with: Bergamot, Citronella, Clary Sage, Geranium, Honey, Kaffir Lime, Key Lime, Lavender, Lemon, Lime, Oakmoss, Opopanax, Peppermint, Sweet Orange, White Sage, Wintergreen
+- Blends well with: Bergamot, Black Pepper, Citronella, Clary Sage, Geranium, Honey, Kaffir Lime, Key Lime, Lavender, Lemon, Lime, Oakmoss, Opopanax, Peppermint, Sweet Orange, White Sage, Wintergreen

 - According to Tisserand & Young: Holy Basil may contain methyleugenol, inhibit blood clotting, with a moderate risk of skin sensitization and a low risk of mucous membrane irritation.

 - Oral precautions: may interact with pethidine, MAOI's or SSRIs (anti-depressants), anticoagulant medication, major surgery, peptic ulcer, hemophilia, and other bleeding disorders.